boginw/P5/report/3 Iteration 2/MI algorithm considerations.md

 All reports isolate the red circle in order to reduce the amount of data to process.
 This can be done since all speed signs are defined by a red circle.
 When it comes to actually determining if and where the speed sign is, the approaches differ.

-This side would rather have false-positives (recognizing something as a speedsign when it is not a speedsign) than false-negatives, as the false-positives will be sorted in later sections.
+This process should rather have false-positives (recognizing something as a speedsign when it is not a speedsign) than false-negatives, as the false-positives will be sorted in later sections.

 ### Template Matching and Viola-Jones Detection
 The first two methods are quite similar, as they use Template Matching and the Viola-Jones Detector method.